The BUSS Model

 BUSS® was developed to bring together the importance of loving relationships with the development of bodily regulation.
 Observations from clinical work, the feedback we have from parents and children and the evidence that we’re gathering from research, shows us that even if this process didn’t happen at the right stage of development, it’s not too late!
 The brain has amazing capacity to fill in the gaps in foundation sensorimotor systems, when a child or young person is in an environment where they’re loved and well cared for.
 BUSS® can be used from birth to early adulthood and we find that however old a child or young person is, establishing a good foundation of bodily regulation helps with play, emotional regulation, friendships, and learning.

-One of the cornerstones of BUSS®, is that the relationships that a child and young person has with their parents and carers is the most important relationship.
+One of the cornerstones of BUSS® is that the relationships that a child and young person has with their parents and carers is the most important relationship.
 We want to work alongside parents and carers so that they can support the development of their child’s foundation sensorimotor systems.
 We talk about parents and carers being the main agents of change – we can support and guide, but the work that is done at home is what builds regulation.
 And it’s great see that, by working in this way, those relationships also grow.

 Introductory Webinar